EvanNotFound/vercel-deployment-for-github-actions/README.md

 ## 🚀 Features

+Fixed and improved version of [deploy-to-vercel-action](https://github.com/BetaHuhn/deploy-to-vercel-action) with the following features:
+- Vercel branch name is now the same as the GitHub branch name

 - Use GitHub Actions events to control when to deploy to Vercel
 - Automatically deploy every pull request
 - Comment on pull requests with a preview link